The Great Impersonation: $\mathcal{W}$-Solitons as Prototypical Black Hole Microstates: Test-scalar perturbations and QNMs

 \subsection{Scalar stability of $\cW$-soliton}

-To assess the stability of $\cW$-solitons under scalar perturbations, we search for critical static modes with $\omega = 0$.
+To assess the stability of $\cW$-solitons under scalar perturbations, we search for critical static modes with $\omega = 0$, (see, e.g., Refs.~\cite{Reall:2001ag,Gubser:2001ac,Gubser:2002yi,Miyamoto:2007mh,Gregory:1993vy} for similar studies in other contexts).
 For $\omega = 0$, the potential defined in~\eqref{eq:PotentialsDef} is everywhere positive for all values of $p$, $\lambda$, $M$, and $Q$ within the range specified in~\eqref{eq:ValidityBound}.
 Consequently, no solution can remain regular at both boundaries, ${r_*}\to \infty$ and $-\infty$; any mode must diverge at one of them.
-Hence, $\cW$-solitons do not admit critical static modes, which implies stability throughout the entire parameter space.
-This conclusion will be corroborated by numerical analysis in an upcoming section.
+Hence, $\cW$-solitons do not admit critical static modes.
+In some upcoming sections, by performing an extensive numerical analysis, we will confirm this results and extend it throughout the entire parameter space, also excluding unstable modes whose threshold does not occur at a critical static mode.